BetterCrypto/Applied-Crypto-Hardening/rst/source/theory/PKIs.rst

     % cd /usr/lib/ssl/misc
     % sudo ./CA.pl -newreq

-Alternatively, software such as TinyCA  that acts as a “wrapper” around OpenSSL and tries to make life easier is available.
+..
+Alternatively, software such as
+..
+TinyCA :cite:`Wikipedia:TinyCA` that acts as a “wrapper”
+.. around OpenSSL and tries to make life easier is available.

+..
+NOTE: TinyCA is kind-of dead.

 Creating a Self-Signed Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~